StiltFox/Storage-Shed/readme.md

 You may contribute to this library, however all contributions will share the same license as this library, and you agree that Stilt Fox&reg; owns the copyright for any contributions.

+## Important!
+These instructions assume you are using a Linux based operating system to compile the code.
+No testing or compiling has been performed on Windows by Stilt Fox&reg;.
+If you choose to use Windows as your main development platform you are on your own.
+If you have a strong desire to use Stilt Fox&reg; libraries and products, switching to Linux is highly recommended.

+With The death of Windows 10 (as of the time of writing this) directly around the corner, the roadmap to support Windows systems has been completely canceled.

 ## Prerequisites
 ### Main Program
 These libraries are required for the core functionality of this project.